markharrison/sk-DocUploader/README.md

 ### Azure

-This scripts may be useful to create Azure OpenAI, Document Intelligence and AI Search: [link](<https://github.com/markharrison/aidemo-create>)
+This script may be useful to create Azure OpenAI, Document Intelligence and AI Search: [link](<https://github.com/markharrison/aidemo-create>)

 ### Redis